Starting a business is one thing. Growing the business is another, while keeping operations from becoming unwieldy is a different ballgame.

 Other avenues for continuous learning include video outlets, Youtube and Vimeo.

-1. Project Management
+- Project Management

 As a budding business, reliability should be your watchword.
 Do this enough times and the word goes around.
 But, how do you manage all the madness in the face of changing project requirements?
-Use Trello, the famed project management tool.
+Use Trello, the famed project management consulting.

 Trello is adaptable to teams and one-man operations.
 You can keep track of marketing or promotions using this nifty tool.
 Everyone on our team, for instance, can log in and check our blog’s progress.
 They can also tag other staff for their opinion.